 Founded in 1923, CML is a nonprofit, nonpartisan organization that represents and serves Colorado's cities and towns.
-The Colorado Municipal League counts as members all 271 cities and towns in the state.
+Of Colorado's 271 Colorado cities and towns, 270 are members of CML, representing more than 99% of the municipal population in the state.